RHJM/meta-buddy/README.md

 # MetaBuddy

-**MetaBuddy** is your lifelong AI financial companion — a soulbound assistant born with you at age 18 to guide your financial journey through DeFi, budgeting, automation, and emotional bonding.
+**MetaBuddy** is your lifelong AI financial companion — a soulbound assistant brought to life by you in adulthood to guide your financial journey through banking, DeFi, budgeting, trading, and life.

 ---

 ## 🔥 Vision

 MetaBuddy is more than a product — it's a movement.
 It redefines how we interact with finance, identity, and AI.
 Every user mints a unique MetaBuddy as a Soulbound NFT, tied to their identity, and receives lifelong guidance and support in managing wealth, making informed DeFi decisions, and building financial independence.
-Its everything they didnt teach you in school, or that information you with your parents told you or knew when you were young.
+Its everything they didnt teach you in school, or that information you wish your parents told you or knew when you were young.
 Meta-buddy is there for you.

 ---